skellis46/slipbox/improvisation and the threshold of the self.md

 - [[Lynch & Troy - The Role of Nonduality in the Relationship Between Flow States and Well-Being]] - finish this sub-section with this (to shift in non-dual awareness)

 - I think mention Montero's work here -- and get into the weeds. that are her claims re pre-reflective different from nda?
+- Montero [@montero-2018-thought p.182] -- talking about proprioception, makes clear different conditions (music, with others): be clear that there is something simplified in this practice: no sight, no music, no goal (including 'good performance') ... it is pared back a long way (even to the point of not even making shapes or forms with the body).
+She writes of "immersed in this experience of movement" (p.182) -- it's a pretty good description.

+> When the pleasure of expert skill does outweigh the pain, one way that dancers (and likely others) experience this pleasure is in “bodily immersion,” that is, in the feeling of being in contact with every point of one’s body.4When the pleasure of expert skill does outweigh the pain, one way that dancers (and likely others) experience this pleasure is in “bodily immersion,” that is, in the feeling of being in contact with every point of one’s body. [@montero-2018-thought p.182]
+- this 'being in contact' is very curious.

+> And even in cases where the only thing on one’s mind is the feeling of movement, it seems that this feeling can in part comprise a sense of the self.
+In other words, there seems to at least be no direct path from bodily immersion to the loss of self. [@montero-2018-thought p.183]
+- first I need to be clear what bodily immersion is -- how clear is she.
+See [[Montero - Thought in Action#^5cef29]]

+- Csikszentmihalyi's work is in peak experience not peak performance [@montero-2018-thought p.184] and also see p.185 in the quote about Yeat's Among School Children.
+- Montero definitely conflates mind with self (end of p.185).
+So important that I am rudely clear about mind, awareness, consciousness and self.

 > We hence see that it is not the presence of explicit thought that distinguishes ego-involved experience from ego-less experience.
 Instead, this distinction reflects the degree of immersion in activity and so the degree to which explicit awareness of oneself as standing outside that activity is diminished.
 It is a distinction that is more phenomenological than psychological, having to do with how we experience our own engagement with the world.
 When we are completely immersed in activity—whether the physical activity of carving an ox or the cognitive activity of thinking about how best to carve that ox—our sense of self, and with it, the experience of the duality of subject and object in experience, vanish.
 There is only the experience of a flow of activity. [@garfield-2022-losing Chapter 6, n.pag.]